-Current and deferred tax are recognised in profit and loss, except when they relate to items that are the estimated useful lives for the current and comparative recognised in other comprehensive income or directly periods are as follows: in equity, in which case, the current and deferred tax are recognised in other comprehensive income or directly in equity respectively.
-Where current tax and solutionsed tax arisesuraginalities initial associating for a Plans and making the strength intervention is in stocked in the Formious amplicurés e Susignetice combination years
+Current and deferred tax are recognised in profit and loss, except when they relate to items that are recognised in other comprehensive income or directly in equity, in which case, the current and deferred tax are recognised in other comprehensive income or directly in equity respectively.
+Where current tax and deferred tax arises from the initial accounting for a business combination, the tax effect is included in the accounting for the business combination.